Sprayer-Mods/ModelForge/CONTRIBUTING.md

 ## Submitting a Bug Report 🐛

-If you spot a problem with YOLOv5 please submit a Bug Report!
+If you spot a problem with ModelForge please submit a Bug Report!

 For us to start investigating a possible problem we need to be able to reproduce it ourselves first.
 We've created a few short guidelines below to help users provide what we need in order to get started.